BIM Informed Visual SLAM for Construction Environments: Conclusions and Future Work

-In this work we presented \textit{ivS-Graphs}, a BIM-informed RGB-D SLAM system that reduces drift and improves map consistency for construction monitoring.
-Validation on both construction sites and offices shows that integrating BIM priors into the SLAM back-end enhances long-term monitoring, reducing ATE by 23.71\% and RMSE by 7.14\% compared to state-of-the-art visual SLAM baselines.
-These improvements are more significant in larger environments, where drift accumulates faster, highlighting \textit{ivS-Graphs}’ effectiveness in complex scenarios.
+We presented \textit{ivS-Graphs}, the first visual SLAM system to integrate BIM priors for construction environments, producing drift-bounded \textit{as-built} maps with correspondences to the \textit{as-planned} design.
+Experimental results show a 25.23\% ATE reduction and 7.14\% map RMSE improvement over the visual SLAM backbone, with the largest gains on extended trajectories where drift accumulates more.
+The system remains robust under 30\% BIM wall omission (5.3\% error increase) and handles geometric deviations through the uncertainty-aware back-end.

-In future work, we aim to integrate additional BIM elements, such as floors, columns, and pipes, to further enhance the alignment between the \textit{as-built} and \textit{as-planned} maps, even in smaller environments where trajectory drift is limited.
-Building on this, we plan to investigate alternative initialization strategies that leverage these additional semantic cues to provide more informative initial alignment, reducing the need for specifying BIM wall IDs and minimizing the required environment coverage.
+In future work, we aim to integrate additional BIM elements, such as windows, columns, and pipes, to further enhance the alignment between the \textit{as-built} and \textit{as-planned} maps, even in smaller environments where trajectory drift is limited.
+Building on this, we plan to investigate alternative initialization strategies that leverage these additional semantic cues to provide more informative initial alignment, reducing the need for the manual initial wall correspondence.